Drone hits Aleppo governorate building after Syrian army declares ceasefire

 Global concern

-International actors have expressed concern over the renewed violence.
+International actors have expressed concern over the renewed violence in Aleppo this week.

 The US welcomed the reported ceasefire and called for calm, urging all parties to protect civilians and prevent further escalation.